esradonmez/Dialogue-Act-Classification/README.md

 ## training
 run
-`python train.py` from the root folder to train
+`python train_combined.py` from the root folder to train the combined model